jazztinecruz/e-commerce/README.md

 Hi!

-This is a responsive and full-typed e-commerce app made with latest technologies including:
+This is a responsive and full-typed e-commerce app where you can

+**Features**
+- Sign In through Google Account
+- Add item/s to your cart
+- Remove items to your cart
+- Update quantity of item/s to your cart
+- Add items to your wishlist
+- Update your wishlist
+- Checkout UI

+**made with latest technologies such as:**

 Front End:
 - Next.js